ColaCare: Enhancing Electronic Health Record Modeling through Large Language Model-Driven Multi-Agent Collaboration: Experimental Setups

 \subsubsection{Model Training and Hyperparameters}

-AdamW~\cite{loshchilov2017decoupled} is employed with a batch size of 128 patients.
+AdamW~\cite{loshchilov2017decoupled} optimizer is employed with a batch size of 128 patients.
 All models are trained for 50 epochs with an early stopping strategy based on AUPRC after 10 epochs without improvement.

-For baseline models, the learning rate ${0.01,0.001,0.0001}$ and hidden dimensions ${64, 128}$ are tuned using a grid search strategy on the validation set.
-We employ AdaCare, ConCare and RETAIN as selected domain-specific expert models on MIMIC-III, MIMIC-IV and CDSL datasets, and AICare, ConCare and SAFARI on the PD dataset.
-The max round for collaborative consultation process is set to $3$.
-The fusion network's hidden dimension is $128$ with learning rate $0.001$.
-The \(K\) for retrieval process is set to $16$.
-Performance is reported in the form of mean±std with bootstrapping on all test set samples 100 times for all four datasets, following practices in AICare~\cite{ma2023aicare}.
-Experiments are run in the period from June 30th, 2024, to August 5th, 2024.
+For EHR-specific baseline models, the learning rate \{0.01, 0.001, 0.0001\} and hidden dimensions \{64, 128\} are tuned using a grid search strategy on the validation set.
+For LLM-based baselines, the few-shot approach simulates two sample examples, one positive and one negative, following the approach in previous work~\cite{zhu2024benchmarkingllm}.
+The self-consistency method selects three possible reasoning paths, followed by a consistency evaluation.

+For \modelname{}, the maximum number of rounds for the collaborative consultation process is set to $3$.
+The fusion network's hidden dimension is $128$ with a learning rate of $0.001$.
+The $K$ for the retrieval process is set to $3$.
+Performance is reported as mean±std, calculated by bootstrapping all test set samples 100 times for all three datasets.
+Experiments are conducted from June 30th, 2024, to October 15th, 2024.